bustoutsolutions/siesta/README.md

 Siesta handles all the transitions and corner cases to deliver these answers wrapped up with a pretty bow on top, letting you focus on your UI.

+## Design Philosophy

+* Make the default thing usually be the right thing.
+* Make the right thing easy all of the time.
+* Make client code easy to read.
+Provide convenices.
+* Build from need.
+Don’t invent solutions in search of problems.
+* Eliminate boilerplate.

 ## Features

-* Decouples UI state from network request state
+- [x] Decouples UI state from network request state
-* Observer model eliminates complex, error-prone state tracking logic
+- [x] Observer model eliminates complex, error-prone state tracking logic
-* Coordinates requests and data sharing across ViewControllers
+- [x] Coordinates requests and data sharing across ViewControllers
-* Eliminates redundant network requests
+- [x] Eliminates redundant network requests
-* Unified reporting for connection errors, server errors, and client-side parsing errors
+- [x] Unified reporting for connection errors, server errors, and client-side parsing errors
-* Transparent Etag / If-Modified-Since handling
+- [x] Transparent Etag / If-Modified-Since handling
-* Painless built-in response parsing for JSON and plain text
+- [x] Painless built-in response parsing for JSON and plain text
-* Customizable response transformation
+- [x] Customizable response transformation
-* Prebaked UI components for error overlay
+- [x] Prebaked UI components for error overlay
-* Use with both Swift and Objective-C
+- [x] Use with both Swift and Objective-C

-Coming soon…er or later:

-* Intelligent progress reporting that accounts for request, latency, and response
+- [ ] Intelligent progress reporting that accounts for request, latency, and response
-* Prebaked progress bar UI components
+- [ ] Prebaked progress bar UI components
-* Customizable data caching
+- [ ] Customizable data caching
-* Built-in XML parsing
+- [ ] Built-in XML parsing

+---

 ## Usage